Whether you are using Linux as a server or desktop, knowing open ports or ports in use can be helpful in a variety of situations.

 sudo lsof -i -P -n | grep LISTEN

-This will only show the ports that our computer is actively listening to and also which service is using said open port.
+This will only show the ports our computer is actively listening to and which service is using said open port.

 Method 2: Checking ports on any remote Linux server using the netcat command

-nc (Netcat) is a command line utility that read and writes data between computers over network using the TCP and UDP protocols.
+nc (Netcat) is a command line utility that reads and writes data between computers over the network using the TCP and UDP protocols.

 Given below is the syntax for

 -z flag.
 When used, it will make

 nc scan for listening daemons without actually sending any data to the port.